Operation Absolute Resolve – Venezuela

 In its first decade, the Night Stalkers supported critical missions, including:

-• Operation Urgent Fury (Grenada, 1983) – inserting Rangers and SOF into combat zones.
+- Operation Urgent Fury (Grenada, 1983) – Inserting Rangers and special operations forces into contested objectives.

-• Operation Just Cause (Panama, 1989) – conducting nighttime air assaults to seize key objectives.
+- Operation Just Cause (Panama, 1989) – Conducting nighttime air assaults to seize key targets.

 Operation Gothic Serpent – Somalia, 1993

-The 160th’s most famous action came during Operation Gothic Serpent in Mogadishu, Somalia.
-On 3–4 October 1993, Night Stalker MH-60 Black Hawks and MH-6 Little Birds supported Delta Force and Rangers in a mission to capture key lieutenants of Somali warlord Mohamed Farrah Aidid.
+The regiment’s most famous action occurred during Operation Gothic Serpent in Mogadishu, Somalia.
+On 3–4 October 1993, Night Stalker MH-60 Black Hawks and MH-6 Little Birds supported Delta Force and U.S. Army Rangers during a mission to capture senior lieutenants of Somali warlord Mohamed Farrah Aidid.

-When two Black Hawks were shot down, the 160th’s crews continued to fly into intense enemy fire to insert reinforcements, resupply ground troops, and evacuate the wounded.
-Their bravery under fire became legendary—though at great cost, with several aircrew lost.
+When two Black Hawks were shot down, 160th aircrews repeatedly flew into intense enemy fire to insert reinforcements, resupply isolated ground forces, and evacuate casualties.
+Their courage under fire became legendary, though at significant cost, with multiple aircraft damaged and aircrew lost.
 These events were later chronicled in the book and film Black Hawk Down, cementing the regiment’s place in modern military history.

 Global War on Terror and Beyond

-After 9/11, the 160th deployed immediately to Afghanistan, conducting some of the earliest missions of the war.
-They supported Special Forces and Rangers in mountain assaults, precision raids, and resupply missions under extreme conditions.
-In Iraq, Night Stalkers enabled long-range raids, counterterrorism operations, and close support for special operations units.
+Following the attacks of 11 September 2001, the 160th deployed immediately to Afghanistan, conducting some of the earliest combat missions of the war.
+Night Stalkers supported Special Forces and Ranger units during mountain assaults, precision raids, and resupply missions under extreme environmental and tactical conditions.
+In Iraq, they enabled long-range raids, counterterrorism operations, and sustained aviation support for joint special operations task forces throughout Operation Iraqi Freedom.

 Identity and Legacy

-• Reputation: Unmatched mastery of night flight, extreme low-level operations, and support for the most sensitive missions.
+Reputation: Unmatched mastery of night flight, extreme low-level operations, and aviation support for the most sensitive and high-risk missions.

 Enduring Role

-From Grenada to Mogadishu, and from Iraq to Afghanistan, the 160th Special Operations Aviation Regiment (Airborne) has remained the Army’s elite aviation force—always ready to fly into the toughest conditions to support America’s special operations warriors.
-Their courage in Operation Gothic Serpent continues to define their ethos: “Night Stalkers Don’t Quit.”
+From Grenada to Mogadishu, from Iraq and Afghanistan, and now into the Western Hemisphere, the 160th Special Operations Aviation Regiment (Airborne) has remained the Army’s elite aviation force—always ready to fly into the most demanding conditions in support of America’s special operations warriors.
+Their actions, past and present, continue to define their ethos: “Night Stalkers Don’t Quit.”

-Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate the legacy of the 160th Special Operations Aviation Regiment (Airborne).
+Airborne Apparel Company is proud to offer reproductions and unique designs that honor the legacy of the 160th Special Operations Aviation Regiment (Airborne).